-6.0 ASSET MANAGEMENT
+9.0 ASSET MANAGEMENT

-- 6.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 6.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
-This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.
+- 9.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 9.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged. - 9.3 'As Constructed' information pertaining to assets to be handed over to Council and those which may have an impact on Council's existing and future assets must be provided prior to the issue of the Survey Plan Approval Certificate.
+This information must be provided in accordance with the Asset Design and As Constructed Manual (ADAC).

-7.0 ENVIRONMENTAL
+10.0 ENVIRONMENTAL

-7.1 An Erosion Control and Stormwater Control Management Plan prepared in accordance with the Capricorn Municipal Design Guidelines, must be implemented, monitored and maintained for the duration of the development works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped).
+10.1 An Erosion Control and Stormwater Control Management Plan prepared by a Registered Professional Engineer of Queensland in accordance with the Capricorn Municipal Design Guidelines, must be implemented, monitored and maintained for the duration of the works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped).
 The plan must be available on-site for inspection by Council Officers whilst all works are being carried out.

-8.0 OPERATING PROCEDURES
+11.0 OPERATING PROCEDURES